Russell Westbrook Calls Oklahoma City ‘The Place I Want To Be,’ Says Extension Decision Derailed By New Baby

-Reigning NBA Most Valuable Player Russell Westbrook wants to be in Oklahoma City but has yet to sign an extension that will guarantee that he will play for the Thunder beyond this upcoming NBA season.
+Reigning NBA Most Valuable Player, Russell Westbrook, wants to be in Oklahoma City, but has yet to sign an extension that will guarantee that he will play for the Thunder beyond this upcoming NBA season.

 One of the biggest question marks hovering over Westbrook, who has a player option after 2018, and the Thunder organization is if the triple-double machine will sign the contract extension that has been offered him at the start of the summer.